Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Includes a warning about removing all existing entries and a safety note to only use with test profiles, providing context for when to use.
-However, it does not explicitly mention alternatives or when not to use the tool.
+Includes a warning about removing all existing entries and a safety note to use only with designated test profiles.
+Provides clear context but does not explicitly mention alternatives.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.